Cabochien revolt

+The Cabochien revolt was an episode in the civil war between the Armagnacs and the Burgundians which was in turn a part of the Hundred Years' War.
+It involved a riot, in the spring of 1413 by a faction of butchers known as Cabochiens after their leader Simon Caboche.
+After a few months of Cabochien power in Paris the revolt was put down.
+The Burgundian leader John the Fearless was the power behind the revolt, in the context of the ongoing civil war.

+Background

-In the spring of 1413, John the Fearless, duke of Burgundy, managed to raise the people of Paris and impose a reform called the Cabochien ordinance.
-However, after several months, Parisians desiring a return to order supported return of the Armagnacs.
+In the spring of 1413, John the Fearless, Duke of Burgundy, managed to raise the people of Paris and impose a reform called the Cabochien ordinance.
+However, after several months, Parisians desiring a return to order supported the return of the Armagnacs.

-On 23 November 1407, Louis, Duke of Orléans, brother of king Charles VI (known as "Charles the Beloved" and "Charles the Mad"), was murdered by masked assassins in the service of John the Fearless.
+On 23 November 1407, Louis I, Duke of Orléans, brother of king Charles VI (known as "Charles the Beloved" and "Charles the Mad"), was murdered by masked assassins in the service of John the Fearless.
 Afterwards, John acquired considerable popularity among the population of Paris.

+Revolt

 He aligned himself with a popular faction of butchers, the écorcheurs (flayers), named “Cabochiens”, after their commander, a butcher named Simon Lecoustellier, known as Simon Caboche.
 This group had its origins among butchers of the Grande Boucherie de Paris, a relatively wealthy class of tradespeople not integrated within Parisian high & aristocratic class.
 In April 1413, in a bid to gain power, John the Fearless encouraged the Cabochiens to revolt.
 Riotous mobs, sporting distinctive white caps, assaulted Armagnac noblemen and followers, and their properties throughout the city.
-On April 27, they seized the Bastille Saint-Antoine and took prisoner its defender, Pierre des Essarts, Provost of Paris.
-(Pierre des Essarts was beheaded the following 13 July.)
+On April 27, they seized the Bastille Saint-Antoine and took prisoner its defender, Pierre des Essarts, Provost of Paris (Pierre des Essarts was beheaded the following 13 July.)
 They also forced their way into the Hôtel Saint-Pol, the royal residence, arrested several of the king's men, and incarcerated them in the various prisons of Paris.
 They controlled Paris for four months, until the last days of July and beginning of August, when the revolt was put down.

 Academics took this opportunity to propose administrative reforms known as the “Ordonnance cabochienne", which limited the power of the monarch, giving, for example, greater fiscal control to the Estates General.
-Although the ordinance carried the name of Caboche, because it was published by 27 May 1413 during the Cabochian revolt, it had been prepared in January–February 1413 by the États généraux de Langue d'Oïl.
-It was actually the work of advisors of John of Burgundy who imposed the ordinance on Charles VI, who signed it on 22 May 1413.
+Although the ordinance carried the name of Caboche, because it was published by 27 May 1413 during the Cabochien revolt, it had been prepared in January–February 1413 by the États généraux de Langue d'Oïl.
+It was actually the work of advisors of John the Fearless who imposed the ordinance on Charles VI, who signed it on 22 May 1413.